google-map-react/google-map-react/README.md

 ## Known Issues

 * Small icons jiggle on Firefox (I don't see this in my older 'GoogleMap' version, so I will find the problem soon)
+* Older browsers (http://caniuse.com/#feat=promises) will need a ES6 Promise polyfill in order to work.

 ## Installation